The super-cow v the old-fashioned plough

 In England, the peasants’ land was divided into strips, and one family might have several of these in different places.
 If disease or pests affected one plot, the family would still have enough food from the others.

 Cattle, meanwhile, were kept increasingly in sheds instead of grazing the fields.
 Farming changed dramatically with the introduction of modern machinery.
 And to cut costs everything was done on a much larger scale, with ancient hedgerows torn out to create bigger fields.
 All these changes required investment that farmers often could not afford.
 Many went out of business, and giant corporations took over their land.
-In the USA today, prairie farms may so large that it can take several hours to drive across one of them.
+In the USA today, prairie farms may be so large that it can take several hours to drive across one of them.

 The greatest revolution came with the spread of artificial fertilisers in the second half of the 20th century, first in the US and then elsewhere.
 By adding these to the soil, farmers could grow a single crop repeatedly.